ZahraFatah/Chest-X-Ray-Classification/README.md

 # Chest-X-Ray-Classification
-Exploring medical image diagnosis by building a state-of-the-art chest X-ray classifier using Keras.
+Exploring medical image diagnosis by building a state-of-the-art chest X-ray classifier using Tensorflow and Keras.